clemoni/udacity_front_end_landing_page/README.md

 This is a Landing Page has been created as part of Udacity's Front End Web Developper Nanodegree.
-This also a fake tribute Fan Page to KPop band BlackPink.
+This is also a fake tribute Fan Page to KPop band BlackPink.

 The project can be seen at: **[A BLACK PINK TRIBUTE](https://blackpinktribute.netlify.app/)**